opticyclic/azure-ad-react-demo/README.md

     'AADSTS700054: response_type 'id_token' is not enabled for the application.

+If you forget to add the redirect URI in the portal you will get the following error:

+    AADSTS500113: No reply address is registered for the application.

 If the redirect URI you put in the portal doesn't match what you have in the config you will get the following error:

     AADSTS50011: The reply url specified in the request does not match the reply urls configured for the application: '<app-id>'.